 ...just add value—it’s good for your brand.

 Get Found on the Internet.
 Be Consistent.

 Our SEO strategies resulted in strengthening the brand’s domain that included things seen by customers as well as things unseen.
 Ultimately, our goal is to make Google happy.
 Domain strengthening, solid content writing (blogs), strategic use of keywords (not just what we want people to search for but also what they’re already searching for), and more, led new customers to find our client through web searches.
-The visits to their website increased from 1,000 a month to nearly 7,000 a month within 6 months time.
+The amount of unique visitors to their website increased from 1,000 a month to more than 20,000 a month within 6 months time.
 Their ranking on Google continues to increase every month, and the impressions and click through rate have also steadily increased month over month.
 Again, most importantly, sales have also dramatically increased.

 Even if you're not a professional, the key for anybody is to just be consistent.
 No matter your experience level, we suggest setting schedules for writing, approval, and publishing content (blogs, etc.).
 Speak to the audience you want to reach and publish the content close to the same time every week.
 Being consistent like this can help your audience know what to expect.

 The blogs specifically are going to help you be found by people looking for answers.
 A key point here is to add value.
 Add an extreme amount of value.
 How can you add value to your audience?
 Can you provide valuable knowledge on the latest happenings in your industry, how your product or service is helping people (soft sell) (i.e. software for organization can give people more time with their families).
 Remember, just add the value without worrying too much about what you receive from it.
 Sure, you can offer your product and such, but we can’t stress enough: just add value—it’s good for your brand.

 Furthermore, we highly suggest connecting your social media audience to your blog.
 This can allow you to put the link to the blog in your Instagram bio (for example) and tell the audience to check it out by following the link.